List of socialist parties with national parliamentary representation

-The following is a list of political parties presently espousing a variety of socialism which have representation in national parliaments, grouped by states in which they operate.
-The list does not contain parties previously represented in parliaments, nor social democratic parties.
-173 socialist, communist and anti-capitalist parties have been elected worldwide to parliament in 74 different recognized and non-recognized states.
-Of the 74 states listed here, 19 of them are republics ruled by a socialist, communist or anti-capitalist party, 5 of them are official socialist states ruled by a communist party; 4 of which espouse Marxism–Leninism (China, Cuba, Laos, and Vietnam) while the 5th (North Korea) espouses Juche.
+The following is a list of political parties presently espousing a variety of socialism which have representation in national parliaments.
+The list does not contain parties historically or formerly represented in parliaments, nor parties whom identify as social democratic parties.

+150 socialist, communist and anti-capitalist parties have been elected worldwide to parliament in 76 different recognized and non-recognized states.
+Of the 71 states listed here, 14 of them are republics ruled by a socialist, communist or anti-capitalist party, five of them are official socialist states ruled by a communist party; four of which espouse Marxism–Leninism (China, Cuba, Laos, and Vietnam) while the fifth (North Korea) espouses Juche.